Mobile dial code: Usage

-For a MDC to be used as a vanity telephone number, it must be provisioned to its user by all of the major wireless carriers.
-If the business needs to use to the MDC in more than one State, accommodations can be made for one MDC to be shared by multiple users on a state by state, or even local area by local area basis through advanced routing technology, called geo-routing.
-Inbound calls to MDCs can either be automatically routed based upon the area code of the caller, or by asking the caller to type out speak their zip code into the phone.
+For an MDC to be used as a vanity telephone number, all major wireless carriers must provision it to their users.
+Suppose the business needs to use the MDC in more than one State.
+In that case, accommodations can be made for one MDC to be shared by multiple users on a state-by-state, or even local area by local area basis, through advanced routing technology, called geo-routing.
+Inbound calls to MDCs can either be automatically routed based on the caller's area code or by asking the caller to type out or speak their zip code into the phone.

 Commercial use

-MDCs may be easier to remember than full phone numbers, and thus easier to brand.
-They may be useful to lead generation businesses that generate and then sell leads for potential business to other companies.
+MDCs may be easier to remember than full phone numbers and thus easier to brand.
+Therefore, they may be helpful in lead generation businesses that generate and then sell leads to potential businesses or other companies.

 Similar technology

 USSD (Unstructured Supplementary Service Data) codes are mobile dial codes that can be used for communicating with the service provider's computers (i.e. for WAP browsing, prepaid callback service, mobile-money services, location-based content services, menu-based information services, and as part of configuring the phone on the network).

 Abbreviated dialing codes involve a similar technology that supports only voice calls.

-A 2D bar code involves the use of a graphic that must be photographed or scanned by a mobile phone camera prior to presenting the caller with a response.
+A 2D bar code involves using a graphic that must be photographed or scanned by a mobile phone camera before presenting the caller with a response.

 Worldwide

 United States

-In the United States, each wireless network controls how their MDCs will be used.
-As such, when wireless customers call a MDC, they're call is routed to the end user that their carrier selects.
+In the United States, each wireless network controls how its MDCs will be used.
+As such, when wireless customers call an MDC, their call is routed to the end user that their carrier selects.